dizzymacho/how-to-create-a-tab-bar-using-react-navigation/README.md

 ## How to Create a Tab Bar with React-Navigation?

 #### Intro
 Hello everyone and welcome to The Frontier!
 My name is Israel Machovec, and I’m a Product Manager at Big Nerd Ranch.
-In this screencast, I will show how to use React-Navigation to Create a Tab Bar in a React Native App.
+In this screencast, I will show you how to use React-Navigation to Create a Tab Bar in a React Native App.

+In the example, I created three views, each representing an artist from the popular hip-hop group Migos.
+Yes, the same guys who brought you "Bad and Bougie" are now represented here in a React Native tutorial.

 #### Background

-We assume that you are already familiar with the basics of React Native.
-I created a new React Native app using the [ create-react-native-app ](#) CLI and [ Expo ](#).
-I'm showing a preview of the app using the Xcode Simulator.
+To get started, we assume that you are already familiar with the basics of React Native.
+I created a new React Native app using the [ create-react-native-app ](#) CLI and [ Expo ](#) and will be showing a preview of the app using the Xcode Simulator.

 *__Screen:__* _An open React Native Project in Atom, App preview using Xcode Simulator_